tensorcircuit/tensorcircuit-ng/docs/source/quickstart.rst

     print(vgf(params, n))  # get the quantum loss and the gradient

 Also for a non-quantum example (linear regression) demonstrating the backend agnostic feature, variables with pytree support, AD/jit/vmap usage, and variational optimization loops.
 Please refer to the example script: `linear regression example <https://github.com/tensorcircuit/tensorcircuit-ng/blob/master/examples/universal_lr.py>`_.
-This example might be more friendly to the machine learning community since it is purely classical while also showcasing the main features and paradigms of tensorcircuit.
+This example might be more friendly to the machine learning community since it is purely classical while also showcasing the main features and paradigms of tensorcircuit-ng.

 If the user has no intention to maintain the application code in a backend agnostic fashion, the API for ML frameworks can be more handily used and interleaved with the TensorCircuit API.